 In Medlab, the now severely weakened emperor lies in bed, wishing he could have seen a Vorlon.
 He suddenly becomes aware of a presence next to him and looks up to see Ambassador Kosh over him.
 “How will this end?” he asks.

 Garbladi tells Sheridan some of what he learned from the message.
 There have been rumors about some new race out there, and he has found out there are links to the Centauri government, possibly even the ones who attacked Quadrant 14.
 Sheridan thinks they can use this information to bluff Londo.

-Refa laughs, and says it’s a small price to pay.
+Refa laughs, and says it’s a small price to pay for immortality.

 Sheridan comes to G’Kar and invites him to a meeting of the Council.
 G’Kar says he will be there, then thanks Sheridan for stopping him.
 At the meeting Sheridan demands to know how the survivors at the colony will be treated.
 He then says Earth will be sending observers to check on the situation, and find out how the colony was defeated so quickly.
 Londo agrees that they could be released to return to the Narn homeworld, as long as no observers are sent.

 G’Kar then arrives with grim news.
 He has received a message from his government declaring a state of war with the Centauri Republic.

 Refa’s gambit has paid off, and Cartagia, the emperor’s nephew, has been crowned.
 After he leaves, Vir asks Londo why he didn’t ask for a high government position.
 Thinking about his dream, Londo says he prefers to work from behind the scenes.